ABOUT

 working, a Google Voice number over a WiFi connection will allow you

 to connect to phones back home.
-Other VOIP/chat options will
+Other VOIP/video chat options

 WHAT'S THE SURFING LIKE?